nicklalone/382_sp24/02 - How do Maps Work/02 - How do Maps Work.md

 * Way finding - https://support.esri.com/en-us/gis-dictionary/wayfinding#:~:text=Wayfinding%20consists%20of%20acquiring%20information,the%20cognitive%20component%20of%20navigation.

 # <a id = "day1"></a>Day 1 - The Deal
+Maps have been around for quite some time.

 # <a id="day2"></a>Day 2 - Geocaching